 Turtle Island is vast and I have zig-zagged through much of the middle parts and dawdled along the rivers and mountains and coasts.
 The trees are generally my favourite part, though I have also found some incredible people among them.
 Much of my travelling is done by wheel or foot because any faster and it becomes so easy to miss all the important bits inbetween.
 This, however, is impractical for seeing the vast world that exists across oceans and geography.
 I am colouring in farther away part of the map much slower.
 My bucket list right now stands something like Mongolia, Cuba, Oaxaca, Philipines, and Morocco.

 My path has not been particularyly direct, there being so much to explore.
 I spent ~3ish discontiguous years at University of King's College studying contemporary philosophyGenerally speaking, contemporary philosophy is everything after Nietzsche.
 Specifically, I can talk your ear off about Benjamin and Deleuze and completed an EMT-BAn 'Emergency Medical Technichian - Basic' certificate is the credential needed to work as an emergency contractor in the States certificate at Colorado Mountain College.
 When the pandemic started I put my formal education on pause and went to work where there was a need.
 Making the transition from philosophy to emergency medicine was an unexpected but not unwelcome change.
-I've since worked everything from inner-city ambulances to high-alpine ski patrol.
-The practical and engaging world of emergency healthcare has been an incredible learning opportunity, one that's really caught my imagination.
+After some adventuring, I found my way back to the Maritimes to complete my paramedicPrimary Care Paramedic, a Canadian designation roughly equivalent to the US's A-EMT certification.